 Site preparation can include the following services:

-moving expenses, which include the cost of moving the applicant's items from another location, or delivery charges on large purchased items;
+moving expenses, which include the cost of moving the applicant's or member’s items from another location, or delivery charges on large purchased items;

-pest eradication, if the applicant's place of residence has been unattended and some type of extermination is needed;
+pest eradication, if the applicant's or member’s place of residence has been unattended and some type of extermination is needed;

-allergen control, if the applicant's place of residence has been unattended or the applicant is moving into a place that poses a respiratory health problem; or
+allergen control, if the applicant's or member’s place of residence has been unattended or the applicant or member is moving into a place that poses a respiratory health problem; or

-one-time cleaning, if the applicant's place of residence has been unattended or the applicant is moving into a private home or apartment where pre-move-in cleaning should not be expected (for example, a family friend has an empty house available, but cannot provide the cleaning).
+one-time cleaning, if the applicant's or member’s place of residence has been unattended or the applicant or member is moving into a private home or apartment where pre-move-in cleaning should not be expected (for example, a family friend has an empty house available, but cannot provide the cleaning).

 Transition Assistance Services cannot pay for septic systems.